 This book is a pragmatic, case-rich guide to how current and future public relations practitioners can apply ethical principles and the industry’s codes of ethics to their day-to-day work.

-Authors Trevor Morris and Simon Goldsworthy draw on their years of industry and academic experience to illustrate key ethical issues and ground them in reality, all with an international frame of reference.
-The book incorporates interviews with industry practitioners, offering contrasting perspectives as well as recent examples of real-life complaints and disciplinary issues.
+Authors Trevor Morris and Simon Goldsworthy draw on their years of industry and academic experience to illustrate key ethical issues and ground them in reality, all within an international frame of reference.
+Public Relations Ethics incorporates interviews with industry practitioners, offering contrasting perspectives as well as recent examples of real-life complaints and disciplinary issues.
 Provocative questions and exercises help readers grapple with ethical dilemmas and review the key scenarios and challenges that PR people face.

 Table of Contents

 4. PR’s Own Codes of Ethics

 5. Who Wouldn’t, or Shouldn’t, You Work For?